strawlab/neuro-vienna.net/index.markdown

 postdoctoral level, and also serve as a forum for these researchers to present their research.

-# Please forward this, RSVP requested
+# Please forward this link, RSVP requested

-We would therefore ask you to please forward this to the members of your group.
+We would therefore ask you to please forward the link to this page to the members of your group.
 Please encourage them to either: a) directly respond to us in order to collect their e-mail addresses for the distribution of further information or b) sign up to the Neuroscience in Vienna Google Group (see below).

-You also are encouraged to forward this email to other potentially interested parties, and note that we are not strict about the definitions of "Vienna" or "Neuroscience".
+You also are encouraged to forward this link to other potentially interested parties, and note that we are not strict about the definitions of "Vienna" or "Neuroscience".
 Please respond to [andrew.straw@imp.ac.at](mailto:andrew.straw@imp.ac.at) by 5 November